Charts

 A README for a chart should be formatted in Markdown (README.md), and should generally contain:

-• A description of the application or service the chart provides
+- A description of the application or service the chart provides

-• Any prerequisites or requirements to run the chart
+- Any prerequisites or requirements to run the chart

-• Descriptions of options in values.yaml and default values
+- Descriptions of options in

-• Any other information that may be relevant to the installation or configuration of the chart
+and default values - Any other information that may be relevant to the installation or configuration of the chart

 Chart Dependencies

 In Helm, one chart may depend on any number of other charts.
-These dependencies can be dynamically linked through the requirements.yaml file or brought in to the charts/ directory and managed manually.

-Although manually managing your dependencies has a few advantages some teams need, the preferred method of declaring dependencies is by using a requirements.yaml file inside of your chart.
+Although manually managing your dependencies has a few advantages some teams need,

-Note: The dependencies: section of the Chart.yaml from Helm Classic has been completely removed.
+Classic has been completely removed.

 Managing Dependencies with requirements.yaml